FriederikeHanssen/FriederikeHanssen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD Student at the Quantitative Biology Center in Tuebingen, Germany.
-I spent most of my time developing nf-core/sarek.
+I spent most of my time developing [nf-core/sarek](nf-co.re/sarek) and contributing to the [nf-core](nf-co.re) project.

 <!--
 and Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.